jackdeserrano/notes-and-writings/README.md

 Please inform me about any errors in the notes or otherwise with an issue.
-One should note that my LaTeX practices were (and, to some extent, still are) dodgy.
-Be forewarned.

 Thank you to Dr. Richard Borcherds, Khan Academy, and Dr. Benedict Gross for providing me with most of the content of these notes and, particularly, teaching me.

-I am working on some lengthy notes on algebraic geometry that I hope to complete by the fall of 2022.

-SDG.